 *Scagnetti is now cracking himself up, to the point of coughing up a lung*

 Young Bambino was considerably far less amused.

-Not only were his concerns not being taken seriously but he had invoked the name of Tim Boom, the ace Little League lefthander who tossed 75 MPH+ back when they were still playing with a mound 45 feet away so it was really more like 90+ with movement and generally pinpoint accuracy.
-Timmy Boom for the past three levels of Little League had led his league in strikeouts, wins and ERA.
-But in addition to that he was also one of Bam’s better friends at the time so it stung a little extra deep because the clear message his coach had through his hacks had delivered was this:
+Not only were his concerns not being taken seriously but he’d invoked the name of Tim Boom, the ace Little League lefthander who tossed 75 MPH+ heat back when they were still playing with a mound 45 feet away, so it was really more like 90+ with movement and typically pinpoint accuracy.
+Timmy Boom, for the past three levels of Little League, had led his league in strikeouts, wins and ERA.
+But in addition to that, he was also one of Bam’s better friends at the time, so it stung a little extra deep, because the clear message his coach had, through his hacks, delivered, was this:

-“Sure Little Man, you’ll get that trade……. on the day another coach agrees to a blind heist of a deal that helps us acquire your good friend that oh by the way is far better at this sport than you.”
+“Sure Little Man, you’ll get that trade…the day another coach agrees to a heist that helps us acquire your good friend who oh by the way is far better at this sport than you.”

 Alright, Scagnetti…Bam thought…now you are really starting to cross the line.

 But he chilled at that moment to concentrate on shagging grounders.